Spot-on Bafana end Nigerian hoodoo

 But perhaps that was some sort of a morale booster for Baxter’s men, who emerged from the tunnel and were more aware and began to create clear-cut chances.

 A bit before the clock hit the hour-mark, Tokelo Rantie broke the deadlock to silence the home crowd.
-That
+That South Africa scored so quickly in the second half might have been a surprise to a few, but the man who got the goal was not.

 The last time Rantie was at this very venue, he scored twice in a 2015 Africa Cup of Nations qualifier, although the match ended in a draw.